Mansi232323/Power-Query-Sales-Data-Cleaning-Customer-Product-Analysis/README.md

 06/04/2025
 ```

-Power Query was used to convert these values into a proper date type.
+These values were converted into a proper date data type.

 The required Indian date format is: